awpala/cs-6290-hpca-setup-and-debugger/debugging-guide.md

 ## Document Outline

-This guide is comprised of the following steps:
+This guide is comprised of the following steps/sections:

 ```
 - Initializing the Debugger Configurations